rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 made to the speaker by means of a noun or an adnominal-person marker (personal pronoun, cross-referential adnominal-person marker).
 When using nouns, and especially proper nouns, to indicate the SPEAKER, ADDRESSEE or OBJECT OF DISCOURSE, a superﬁcial familiarity with the context will reveal the identity of each.
-Use of personal pronouns or cross-referential markers, however, requires a deeper contextual awareness, which al-

-<pgNo>28</pgNo>
-28

-ADNOMINAL PERSON IN THE MORPHOLOGICAL SYSTEM OF ERZYA

-lows the listener to identify the actual referents indicated by the shifting discourse roles of these person markers.
+Use of personal pronouns or cross-referential markers, however, requires a deeper contextual awareness, which allows <pgNo>28</pgNo> the listener to identify the actual referents indicated by the shifting discourse roles of these person markers.
 Depending on the language in question, this might entail two active participants, the speaker and the addressee, or these same active participants plus the NON-PARTICIPANT ROLE, who is neither speaker nor addressee, of whom the participants